-The Shares, Notes and Warrants were acquired by the Selling Stockholders in private placement transactions with the Company.
-See "Selling Stockholders".
 The Selling Stockholders or their pledgees, assignees or successors-in-interest may offer and sell or otherwise dispose of the Offered Shares from time to time through public or private transactions at prevailing market prices, at prices related to prevailing market prices or at privately negotiated prices.
 The Selling Stockholders will bear all commissions and discounts, if any, attributable to the sales of Offered Shares.
 We will bear all other costs, expenses and fees in connection with the registration of the Offered Shares.
+The Agent is an affiliate of registered broker-dealers and is an underwriter in relation to the offer and sell of its securities under this Prospectus.
 See "Plan of Distribution" for more information about how the Selling Stockholders may sell or dispose of their Offered Shares.

-We are not selling any securities under this Prospectus and will not receive any of the proceeds from the sale of Offered Shares by the Selling Stockholders.
+We are not selling any securities under this Prospectus and will not receive any of the proceeds from the sale of Offered by the Selling Stockholders.
+The Special Warrants are not available for purchase pursuant to this Prospectus and no additional funds are to be received by the Company from the distribution of the Unit Shares and Warrants upon the deemed exercise of the Special Warrants.

 The outstanding Common Shares are quoted for trading on the OTCQB Venture Market ("OTCQB") under the symbol "CLSH".
-On November 2, 2018, the closing bid price of the Common Shares on the OTCQB was \$0.97.
+On November 15, 2018, the closing bid price of the Common Shares on the OTCQB was \$0.9 46.
+The Company has applied to list the Common Shares on the Canadian Stock Exchange (the "CSE").
 The listing of the Common Shares will be subject to the Company fulfilling all the listing requirements of the CSE, which cannot be guaranteed.